Summary

 UNL is an ETF that provides investors with exposure to natural gas futures prices without the need for a futures market account.
 However, the long-term return has been negative and the maximum drawdown excessive.
 It is not an attractive long-term investment.

 In the short term, natural gas futures prices are highly volatile, and so it is only useful to sophisticated traders.
-I wrote back in May that I assessed UNL as over-priced and it did come down in price.
+I wrote back in May that I assessed UNL as over-priced, and it did come down in price.

 Since then, the natural gas storage deficit has improved.
 More importantly, the EIA forecast shows a surplus beginning in January.
 Therefore, UNL and natural gas futures prices should drop in the months ahead.